sahkaman/opintojaksokuvaus-jamk/TTKW0310 Kyberharjoituksen suunnittelu ja valmistelu.md

 ## Tavoite eli oppimistulokset / Learning Outcomes

-Opiskelija hallitsee keskeisimmät kyberharjoituksen suunnitteluun ja valmisteluun liittyvät osa-alueet: käsitteet, käytetyt toteutustavat ja yleisen harjoitukseen liittyvät rakenteelliset asiat.
-Lisäksi opiskelija hallitsee harjoituksen suunnittelun periaatteet ja osaa suunnitella yrityksen henkilöstölle sopivan harjoitusmallin vaatimusmäärittelyjen pohjalta.
+Opiskelija hallitsee keskeisimmät kyberharjoituksen suunnitteluun ja valmisteluun liittyvät osa-alueet: käsitteet, käytetyt toteutustavat ja yleiseen harjoitukseen liittyvät rakenteelliset asiat.
+Lisäksi opiskelija hallitsee harjoituksen suunnittelun periaatteet ja osaa suunnitella yrityksen henkilöstölle sopivan harjoitusmallin.

 The student masters the most essential content for design and implementation of a cyber exercise: concepts, utilized implementation methods and general information on the structure of an exercise.
-In addition, the student masters the exercise design principles and is able to design a suitable structural model for company personnel.
+In addition, the student masters the exercise design principles and is able to design a suitable exercise model for the personnel.of the company.

 ## Osaamiset / Competences